 “Hopefully if we’ve done our work correctly, we’ll be able to grow a sufficient amount of food over a continuous period of time,” said Dovell.

 The garden currently has 7 raised beds full of vegetables such as lettuce, carrots, broccoli, peppers, tomatoes and more.
 The church plans to keep expanding the garden and adding more vegetables until it is approximately 60 x 100 ft and fills up the entire front lawn.

-To find out more, donate, or volunteer at Grace Gardens, contact the Sooke Baptist Church at their website: www.sookebaptistchurch.com.
+To find out more, donate, or volunteer at Grace Gardens, contact the Sooke Baptist Church at its website: sookebaptistchurch.com.